Breaking it Down:

 Building it Up: Crafting Circular Economies through Reclaimed Materials by Sara Badiali

 What if waste wasn’t wasted?
-What if discarded materials could fuel creativity, drive local economies, and transform communities?
+What if discarded materials could fuel creativity, strengthen local economies, and transform entire communities?

+This book shows how local reuse economies create revenue, jobs, stability, and hope.
 Following the framework established in Breaking It Down, this new volume shifts the focus to action, offering real-world examples of reuse economies in motion.
-Through case studies ranging from grassroots art collectives to large-scale markets and reuse festivals, Building It Up provides a roadmap for individuals and communities ready to rethink waste.
-Learn how small-scale efforts like Crackedpots evolved into thriving marketplaces, how European Christmas markets sustain entire local economies, and how makerspaces empower students and professionals to reshape the future of reuse.
+Through real-world case studies, from grassroots collectives and reuse festivals to large markets and Makerspaces, you’ll see how communities transform waste streams into opportunity.
+Learn how small efforts like festivals evolved into thriving marketplaces, how German Christmas markets support entire regional economies, and how Makerspaces empower both students and professionals to create with reclaimed materials.

 Inside, you’ll discover:

-• How to create revenue from waste materials
+• How to organize people who generate revenue with discarded materials

 • Strategies for building community-based reuse businesses

-• Insights into successful reuse models across industries
+• Examples of successful reuse models across industries

-Whether you're an artist, a builder, a designer, or a changemaker looking for inspiration, Building It Up will give you the tools to turn discarded materials into opportunity.
-Because the future isn’t in the landfill—it’s in your hands.
+Whether you're an artist, builder, designer, educator, organizer, or changemaker, Building It Up gives you the tools and inspiration to turn discarded materials into opportunity.
+Because when Makers and neighbors unite, reuse becomes a force that reshapes entire communities.

 This infographic is a collaboration with artist Bruce Worden, and is based on Sara Badiali’s article Deconstruction vs. Demolition: Portland, Oregon’s Potential for Groundbreaking Health and Safety Studies in Building Demolition.